justinrporter/exposons-with-jug/README.md

 jug execute sasa-msms.py
 ```

-This will load each task (first `lib.tasks.map_sasa_sparse`), execute it, then write the result to disk, and start with the next task.
+This will load each task (first `libexposon.tasks.map_sasa_sparse`), execute it, then write the result to disk, and start with the next task.
 This will continue until there are no more tasks to run.

 The magic to jug is that you can run tasks in parallel though!
 So, for instance, with [GNU Parallel](https://www.gnu.org/software/parallel/) you could run: